TigerAppsOrg/TigerPath/README.md

 2. Using pipenv makes it easy to manage your dependencies.
 Use `pipenv install` to install all of the current dependencies from Pipfile.lock.

 3. Navigate to the folder "frontend" and run `npm install` to install the necessary node modules for React to work.

-3. The settings for production are used by default.
+4. The settings for production are used by default.
 If you are making changes and testing locally, you should use development settings.
 You can start a server with development settings by running `python manage.py runserver --settings=config.settings.development`.
 For development, run the webpack server (React) along with the django server by calling `npm start` in the folder "frontend".

-4. If running with production settings, navigate to the folder "frontend" and run `npm run build` to create bundles of the webpack (React) server (Running the webpack (React) server will no longer be necessary).
+5. If running with production settings, navigate to the folder "frontend" and run `npm run build` to create bundles of the webpack (React) server (Running the webpack (React) server will no longer be necessary).
 Then run `python manage.py runserver --settings=config.settings.production`

 ## Development

 To run a command in a Docker container, do `docker exec -it [CONTAINER_NAME_OR_ID] [YOUR_COMMAND]`

 #### Make migrations and update database

+If you're using Docker and you want to make migrations, then you should run your Docker container by adding an extra flag `--mount src=$(pwd),target=/opt/tigerpath,type=bind` to the command in `run.sh`.
+This means that when you make the migration inside the Docker container, the migration file will also appear on your local computer.
+You should push this migration file to Git.

 ```
 python manage.py makemigrations                             # Makes migrations based on models.py